-Design dossiers should be assigned for review to a Product Specialist qualified for the product category that the design belongs too, as defined in the chapter "Qualification requirements for NB personnel".
-The Product Specialist may add particular experts without a formal qualification (e.g. an interventional cardiologist as clinical specialist for the review of a drug eluting stent design dossier) to the review team to ensure sufficient competence in the review.
+Design dossiers shall be assigned for review to a Product Specialist qualified for the product category specific technical and/or clinical specialism that the design belongs too, as defined in the chapter "Qualification requirements for NB personnel".
+Additional experts without a formal qualification (e.g. an interventional cardiologist as clinical specialist for the review of a drug eluting stent design dossier) may be added to the review team for specific and limited advice to ensure sufficient competence in the review.
 The product specialist has to document the required competences and the choice for the expert used.